 - If a group has neither federal tax exemption nor a fiscal sponsor, please contact us.

-- Not have received a grant in the previous grant cycle (Spring 2020).
+- Not have received a grant in the immediately previous grant cycle.

-If you are a current grantee, your previous grant must be spent down completely and the final report must be completed before the new grant begins.
-That is, if your current grant is scheduled to end in June, your final report must be completed before you receive the new grant on July 1.
+If the group is a current grantee, your previous grant must be spent down completely and the final report* must be completed before the new grant begins.
+That is, if your current grant is scheduled to end in June, your final report* must be completed before you receive the new grant on July 1.

 Please review the full eligibility requirements here.